S*H*A*W* M*A*S*H* (the In Shaw version)

 While on vacation, I did watch the news so yes, I'm aware of certain big national stories.
 However, I didn't care.
 What did catch my eye was something the town of Winter Garden, FL was doing which made me wonder if DC is doing something similar, and if not, why not.

-What the City of Winter Garden has is a website showing commercial properties available for lease or sale.
+has is a website showing commercial properties available for lease or sale.
 Then when you find a property, it gives you the selling price, the lease per sq ft, and the contact agent should you actually want to set up shop.
 The demographic information is possibly where the city mixes in it's info by showing what certain (I'm talking very specific like "Medical transcriptionists") occupations make per hour and annually, where other businesses are in relation to the location you are looking at, and how much money per household and per $000s was spent on things like "Women's Apparel" in a certain mile radius.

 When I heard of that I thought, that would be great for parts of DC that need to attract businesses, like North Cap.
 However, that would require sharing information with the public, being pro-business, working with private entities, and pro-active.
 Yet considering that the District can be sloppy with information, anti-small business, and stubborn as a mule against change, I highly doubt the City would provide a tool like Winter Garden's that would inspire someone to open that small boutique or that dentist's office, or some other small business by seeing how much particular skilled labor and space will run them.